lsiepel/openhab-addons/bundles/org.openhab.binding.zwavejs/README.md

 Z-Wave nodes can have multiple channels corresponding to their capabilities.
 The channels can be linked to items in openHAB to control and monitor the device.
-These Channels are dynamically added to the Thign during node initialization and therefore there is no list of possible channels in this documentation.
+These Channels are dynamically added to the Thing during node initialization and therefore there is no list of possible channels in this documentation.

 ## Full Example